-The hope in the heart of one of the founders of our school was that the education given there might appeal "from the commonplaces and trivialities of daily life to a more exalted living, from the satisfaction of the barrenly educated to the delights of the quickened and thoroughly aroused mentality."
-Although many changes have come since those words were uttered, this high aim has abided at Ward-Belmont throughout the years and been more fruitful than anyone dared hope in the 1860's.
+Many years ago one of the founders expressed the hope that this school would give the kind of education that appeals "from the commonplaces and trivialities of daily life to a more exalted living, from the satisfaction of the barrenly educated to the delights of the quickened and thoroughly aroused mentality."
+Although many changes have come since those words were uttered, this high aim has abided at Ward-Belmont throughout the years and has been more fruitful than anyone dared hope in the 1860's.